Programmierpraktikum-MVA/edgeAI/README.md

 **Windows:**

-Haven't testes this but the config is probably somehwere in `$env:USERPROFILE\AppData`.
+In most cases, the config can be found somewhere in `$env:USERPROFILE\AppData`.

 ## Training

 We've provided four datasets that you can use out of the box to train a model.
-Just make sure you follow the steps in the respective README files and converted the annotations into YOLO format using the respective `convert.py` script.
+Just make sure you follow the steps in the respective README files and convert the annotations into the YOLO format using the respective `convert.py` script.
 If so, you can simply start a training run on one dataset like this:

 ```sh
 python3 train.py datasets/roadsigns/config.yaml